-- Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets. - Restricted Net Position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors or laws or regulations of other governments; or (2) law through constitutional provisions of enabling legislation.
+- Net Investment in Capital Assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets. - 2.
+Restricted Net Position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors or laws or regulations of other governments; or (2) law through constitutional provisions of enabling legislation.
 These amounts are derived from the fund financial statements by combining non-spendable and restricted fund balance classifications. - 3.
 Unrestricted Net Position All other net position that does not meet the definition of "restricted" or "net investment in capital assets."

-Fund Statements
+Governmental Fund Statements

 Governmental fund equity is classified as fund balance.
-Fund balance is further classified as non-spendable, restricted, committed, assigned, and unassigned.
-Proprietary fund equity is classified the same as the district-wide statements.
+Fund balance is further classified as non-spendable, restricted, committed, assigned, and unassigned, if appropriate.